kamlekar/slim-scroll/README.md

 I got this thought, when I found solution to hide the default scrollbar (_using css_) which was the requirement for a post on [Stackoverflow](http://stackoverflow.com/a/16671476/1577396).

 The solution was simple but that is how I got this thought :).

+### Future implementations:
+- Make it work for operating systems other than Windows.
+- Implement Horizontal Scrollbar.

 ---------------------------------